-- Within 30 days of intake, does the agency provide comprehensive education to inmates either in person or through video regarding: Their rights to be free from retaliation for reporting such incidents? ⊠ Yes □ No - Within 30 days of intake, does the agency provide comprehensive education to inmates either in person or through video regarding: Agency policies and procedures for responding to such incidents? ☑ Yes □ No
+- Within 30 days of intake, does the agency provide comprehensive education to inmates either in person or through video regarding: Their rights to be free from sexual abuse and sexual harassment? ⊠ Yes □ No - Within 30 days of intake, does the agency provide comprehensive education to inmates either in person or through video regarding: Their rights to be free from retaliation for reporting such incidents? ⊠ Yes □ No - Within 30 days of intake, does the agency provide comprehensive education to inmates either in person or through video regarding: Agency policies and procedures for responding to such incidents? ⊠ Yes □ No

+- Have all inmates received the comprehensive education referenced in 115.33(b)?

+☑ Yes □ No

-- Have all inmates received such education? \boxtimes Yes \Box No - Do inmates receive education upon transfer to a different facility to the extent that the policies and procedures of the inmate's new facility differ from those of the previous facility?
-Xes No
+- Do inmates receive education upon transfer to a different facility to the extent that the policies and procedures of the inmate's new facility differ from those of the previous facility?

+Xes

+No

-- Does the agency provide inmate education in formats accessible to all inmates including those who are limited English proficient? ⊠ Yes □ No - Does the agency provide inmate education in formats accessible to all inmates including those who are deaf? ⊠ Yes □ No - Does the agency provide inmate education in formats accessible to all inmates including those who are visually impaired? ⊠ Yes □ No - Does the agency provide inmate education in formats accessible to all inmates including those who have limited reading skills? ⊠ Yes □ No
+- Does the agency provide inmate education in formats accessible to all inmates including those who are limited English proficient? ⊠ Yes □ No - Does the agency provide inmate education in formats accessible to all inmates including those who are deaf? ⊠ Yes □ No - Does the agency provide inmate education in formats accessible to all inmates including those who are visually impaired? ⊠ Yes □ No - Does the agency provide inmate education in formats accessible to all inmates including those who are otherwise disabled? ⊠ Yes □ No - Does the agency provide inmate education in formats accessible to all inmates including those who have limited reading skills? ⊠ Yes □ No